GovTechSG/purple-a11y/INTEGRATION.md

   - For Purple A11y data collection purposes
 - `email`
   - For Purple A11y data collection purposes
-- `needsReview` (optional)
-  - Show potential false positive issues in the report.
-Defaults to false.
 - `includeScreenshots` (optional)
   - Include screenshots of affected elements in the report.
 Defaults to false.
 - `viewportSettings` (optional)